KILLTUBE/corvid/README.md

 ## Corvid can currently convert the following
 - Materials (with their surface data and normal maps/env maps)
 - Brushes and their texture coordinates
-- Displacements with vertex colors
+- Displacements and their vertex colors
 - Ropes
 - Lights (with limited support for spot lights in older Cod titles)
 - Prop entities (static and physics props)